 According to the plaintiffs, they received illegal messages — to the tune of 500,000 — from Papa John’s in 2010.
 The texts offered special pricing and other deals on pizza, but customers were receiving as many as 16 in a row.
 According to the Telephone Consumer Protection Act, companies cannot text their customers without them actually requesting it.
 In May 2013, Papa John’s settled, according to Top Class Actions.
 It paid out $16.5 million in damages.

-In another lawsuit from 2009, Papa John’s was accused of underpaying its pizza delivery people in six different states for their mileage expenses, according to KYCIR, The Kentucky Center for Investigative Reporting.
+In another lawsuit from 2009, Papa John’s was accused of underpaying its pizza delivery people in six different states for their mileage expenses, according to the Kentucky Center for Investigative Reporting.

-Papa John’s settled the class-action lawsuit brought by 19,000 delivery drivers, although it originally denied any wrongdoing.
+Papa John’s settled the class-action lawsuit brought by 19,000 delivery drivers, though it originally denied any wrongdoing.
 It paid out $12.3 million in delivery driver compensation.

 . @PapaJohns was my favorite pizza but the drivers they use give out your personal phone number to their family members.